 *Some Christians don't celebrate Christ's birth on December 25th because they feel historical records show He was born on another day.
 But the day is not important.
 If we adopted a child without a known birth date, we would still create a day to celebrate his/her birth because the date is not as important as the person.
 The same is true for Christ.
 I prefer to celebrate His birth at the time when most of the world celebrates, others may prefer a date they feel is historically correct.
 The important thing is that we celebrate!

-1. Read these first 7 verses of Deuteronomy 11 and note that God wanted the people to remind their children not only of his greatness and power and the way he had rescued them from the Egyptians, but He also wanted them to remind their children of the ways He has disciplined them.
+1. Read these first 7 verses of Deuteronomy 11 and note that God wanted the people to remind their children not only of His greatness and power and the way He had rescued them from the Egyptians, but He also wanted them to remind their children of the ways He had disciplined them.
 Consider the importance of transmitting this truth to each generation.

 2. Are there things you do in your home and with your family that serve as reminders of God's faithfulness and love?
 If not, consider how you can create some reminders.